rubrikinc/microsoft-365-sizing/README.md

 [INFO] Disconnecting from the Microsoft Graph API.
 [INFO] Connecting to the Microsoft Exchange Online Module.
 [INFO] Retrieving all In-Place Archive Exchange Mailbox sizing information.
-[INFO] Disconnecting from the Microsoft Exchange Online Module
+[INFO] Disconnecting from the Microsoft Exchange Online Module [INFO] Calculating the forecasted total storage need for Rubrik.

-M365 Sizing information has been written to /microsoft-365-sizing/RubrikMS365Sizing.txt
+M365 Sizing information has been written to ~/Development/microsoft-365-sizing/RubrikMS365Sizing.txt
 ```

 ## Requirements